- Cobra Style Cold-Air Intake

 ---------------------------

-• Made from Carbon Fiber & Nylon with USA premium sourced materials
+Made from Carbon Fiber & PA6 Nylon from USA premium sourced materials

 Sizes: